Build Volunteer Capacity

 Volunteer Infrastructure Program (AmeriCorps VIP)

-Through this program, AmeriCorps VIP Fellows are placed with participating organizations to help build effective, sustainable volunteer programs that move service missions forward.
+Through this program, participating organizations are matched with an Americorps VIP fellow to help build effective, sustainable volunteer programs that move service missions forward.
 When organizations achieve a greater number of volunteers, increased volunteer retention rates, and maximized efficiency, their capacity to serve the community grows!

 Participating AmeriCorps VIP organizations gain: